AurelienMo/ebay-inventory-sdk-php/README.md

 }
 ```

+*Note*: Some methods require `$contentLanguage` argument.
+It's value should be of string type and correspond to the LocaleEnum cases, but should be in kebab case:
+LocaleEnum::en_US -> 'en-US'

 ## Creating Models

 Some SDK methods require `$body` variable as a parameter.
 It refers to a Model class that implements EbayModelInterface.